Christen Pram: Career

 Prom assumed various positions in Kommercekollegiet (the Copenhagen College of Commerce), where he was appointed in 1781.
 He made his literary breakthrough in 1782, with the poem "Emilias Kilde".
 His best known literary work is the epic cycle of poems Stærkodder of 1785, based on the legendary hero Starkaðr from Saxo Grammaticus monumental work Gesta Danorum.
 He co-founded and co-edited the cultural magazine Minerva from 1785, in cooperation with Knud Lyne Rahbek.
 He was the sole editor of Minerva from 1789, but after having received warnings over his enthusiasm for the French Revolution, he resigned as editor in 1793.

-In 1820, as a consequence of a failed marriage and economic difficulties, he moved to the Danish West Indies to assume a position as customs customs inspector in Charlotte Amalie on Saint Thomas.
-For his farewell party in Copenhagen, in April 1820, N. F. S. Grundtvig wrotethe son Langt højere bjerge så vide på jord.
+In 1820, as a consequence of a failed marriage and economic difficulties, he moved to the Danish West Indies to assume a position as customs inspector in Charlotte Amalie on Saint Thomas.
+For his farewell party in Copenhagen, in April 1820, N. F. S. Grundtvig wrote the song Langt højere bjerge så vide på jord.
 He died on Saint Thomas in 1821.